MKaczmarski07/E-Commerce/README.md

 The application allows users to experience the full purchasing process - from browsing products to placing an order.

 ### Learning Objectives
-- Through this project, I wanted to better understand Frontend-Backend communication using REST API and connect asynchronous data with UI <br/>
+- Through this project, I wanted to better understand Frontend-Backend communication using REST API and connect asynchronous data with UI. <br/>
-- The majority of code focuses on Frontend side of the application, while backend features aer handled by Firebase <br/>
+- The majority of code focuses on Frontend side of the application, while backend features are handled by Firebase. <br/>
-- Apart from the Angular, the project heavily utilizes RxJS library and Observer Pattern <br/>
+- Apart from the Angular, the project heavily utilizes RxJS library and Observer Pattern. <br/>
-- User interface is optimized for all types of devices <br/>
+- User interface is optimized for all types of devices. <br/>

 ### Used Technologies
 [![My Skills](https://skillicons.dev/icons?i=angular,typescript,rxjs,sass,tailwind,firebase)](https://skillicons.dev)